vspandey/PythonOOP/InternalObjectWorking.md

 4. use \_\_str\_\_(self) method, to return the details about the object.
 For end users

 5. use \_\_repr\_\_(str) method to return details of objects for developers

+6. Special attributes variable names are surrounded by double underscores, hence do not create your own to avoid conflicts (same for methods) **Dunder**